 HOME - - - - - Delphi Tutorials TOC - - - - - - Other material for programmers

-Before we get too excited about the "obvious" candidates, a word about the DS2438 Smart Battery Monitor.
-Don't forget that has a temperature sensor built into it.
+Before we get too excited about the "obvious" candidates for temperature sensing, a word about the DS2438 Smart Battery Monitor.
+Don't forget that it has a temperature sensor built into it.
 If your system already has one of those, you may not need a DS18xx as well!
 Do note, however, that as the DS2438 is a SMT device, it may be unduly affected by heating of your PCB by the operation of the circuits on it.

 DS18S20 (aka DS1820S?)- Recommended replacement for DS1820: